flutter/website/ui-performance/index.md

 flickering, which would indicate that the cached image is being re-cached.

 In most cases, you want to see checkerboards on static images, but not on non-static images.
-If a static image is not cached, you can cache it by placing it into a [RepaintBoundary](https://docs.flutter.io/flutter/widgets/RepaintBoundary-class.html) widget.
-Though the engine may still ignore a repaint boundary if it thinks the image is not complex enough.
+If a static image isn't cached, you can cache it by placing it into a [RepaintBoundary](https://docs.flutter.io/flutter/widgets/RepaintBoundary-class.html) widget.
+Though the engine may still ignore a repaint boundary if it thinks the image isn't complex enough.

 ## Debug flags